versis/sf/THE_PLAN.md

-# Shadefreude - Project Plan
+# shadefreude - Project Plan

 ## 1. Project Overview

-Shadefreude is an interactive tool designed to help users create images reminiscent of Pantone color cards, but with a playful twist.
+shadefreude is an interactive tool designed to help users create images reminiscent of Pantone color cards, but with a playful twist.
 Users will upload a photo, select or define a dominant color from it, and the tool will generate a composite image featuring the chosen color swatch, its details (HEX, CMYK, RGB), a custom name, and the user's photo.
-The project name "Shadefreude" is a humorous take on "Pantone."
+The project name "shadefreude" is a humorous take on "Pantone."

 ## 2. Core Features (MVP - Step 1, 2, 3)